Experience Cage Diving with Sharks

 Visibility was improving, and with guests in the cage and the swell seeming to ease, the sharks arrived exactly on cue.
 The Great White shark is so iconic, so beautiful, so majestic, yet today was all about the Blue and Mako Sharks; every bit as beautiful in their own way.

 The Blue sharks colouration is so striking, especially from above as I peered down from the rear platform of the vessel, marvelling at its pearlescent-blue glow.
 Curious, endearing, seemingly so friendly that one could perhaps even stroke them.
 The Mako, however, though equally beautiful and stunningly streamlined, has a more mischievous nature, and one born through its unswerving self-confident hunting capability, founded on stealth and breath-taking speed.
 To many, it is the most beautiful shark of all.
 For me, it is hard to distinguish, yet like with the Great White I certainly know my place in terms of who’s the boss.
+Come experience cage diving with sharks for yourself.

 THE GREAT WHITE IS SO ICONIC, SO BEAUTIFUL, SO MAJESTIC, YET TODAY WAS ALL ABOUT THE BLUE AND MAKO SHARKS; EVERY BIT AS BEAUTIFUL IN THEIR OWN WAY.